-4.2.41 For TLOF less than 1D, within the 150-degree limited obstacle surface/sector out to a distance of 0.62D and commencing from a distance 0.5D, both measured from the centre of the TLOF, objects shall not exceed a height of 5 cm above the TLOF.
-Beyond that arc, out to an overall distance of 0.83D from the centre of the TLOF, the limited obstacle surface rises at a rate of one unit vertically for each two units horizontally originating at a height 0.05D above the level of the TLOF.
+4.2.16 For a TLOF less than 1 D within the 150-degree limited obstacle surface/sector out to a distance of 0.62 D and commencing from a distance 0.5 D, both measured from the centre of the TLOF, objects shall not exceed a height of 5 cm above the TLOF.
+Beyond that arc, out to an overall distance of 0.83 D from the centre of the TLOF, the limited obstacle surface rises at a rate of one unit vertically for each two units horizontally originating at a height 0.05 D above the level of the TLOF.
 (See Figure 4-9.)

-Note 1. - Where the area enclosed by the TLOF perimeter marking is a shape other than circular, the extent of the LOS segments is represented as lines parallel to the perimeter of the TLOF rather than arcs.
+Note. - Where the area enclosed by the TLOF perimeter marking is a shape other than circular, the extent of the LOS segments are represented as lines parallel to the perimeter of the TLOF rather than arcs.
 Figure 4-9 has been constructed on the assumption that an octagonal helideck arrangement is provided.
-Further guidance for square (quadrilateral) and circular FATO and TLOF arrangements is given in the ICAO Heliport Manual (Doc 9261).
+Further guidance for square (quadrilateral) and circular FATO and TLOF arrangements is given in the Heliport Manual (Doc 9261).